unkokaeru/bilbois/content/Organised/University of Lincoln/Bachelor of Science with Honours in Mathematics/Year 2/Coding Theory/MTH2002 Coding Theory Cheat Sheet.md

      1. $n$: Length of codewords, found as the number of columns in $G$.
      2. $k$: Dimension of the code, found with $k=\log_{q}(M)$ (or the following Quick Subspace Theorem).
      3. $d$: Minimum distance of the code, found by generating and processing.
+	     1. Write all possible message words (length $n$ using the alphabet given).
+	     2. Multiply them with $G$ (*original, not row-echelon!*) to find all codewords.
+	     3. Calculate the Hamming distance between all combinations, then find the minimum.
    2. The dimension $k$ can be found using the **Quick Subspace Theorem**:
      1. If $G$ is in row-echelon form, the number of non-zero rows gives $k$ (the dimension).
      2. This corresponds to the **rank** of the matrix.